fauu/mpv-sub-pause-advanced/README.md

 Also pause on subtitles classified as “special”, for example karaoke subtitles or subtitles with special positioning that are usually for signs and other text, not spoken lines.

-#### – `overlapping`

-*Valid only for the `start` position.*

-Additionally pause for some overlapping subtitles.
-By default, a pause is skipped if there has already been a pause for an earlier subtitle that is still being displayed at the time the current subtitle begins.
-The `overlapping` directive disables this behaviour, allowing the pause to go through.

 ## Key bindings